Cihan Kahraman

-Cihan Kahraman (born 8 October 1998) is a Turkish professional footballer who plays as a central midfielder for Portuguese club Académico de Viseu.
+Cihan Kahraman (born 8 October 1998) is a professional footballer who plays as a midfielder for Primeira Liga club Académico de Viseu.
+Born in Germany, he is a former Turkey youth international.

 Club career

 Cihan, who started his football career in 2005 in the youth academy of his hometown team Türkiyemspor Berlin, was transferred to the youth academy of Union Berlin in 2012 and signed his first professional contract there.
-He spent the 2018–19 season on loan at Union Fürstenwalde, and the following season he terminated his contract with Union Berlin and moved to Berliner AK 07.
+He spent the 2018–19 season on loan at FSV Union Fürstenwalde, and the following season he terminated his contract with Union Berlin and moved to Berliner AK 07.
 After one season there, he was transferred to Hertha BSC II.
 At the beginning of the 2021–22 season, he signed a four-year agreement with Samsunspor for a transfer fee of €50,000.
 The following season, he won the TFF 1.
 Lig with the team.
 Unable to find a place in the Süper Lig squad for the 2023–24 season, Cihan was transferred to Liga Portugal 2 team Académico de Viseu for a transfer fee of €500,000.